mohmadjuber/document-lead-system/README.md

     "npm i"
 7. Now you are ready to run the project
     "npm start"
-8. open browser and got to "localhost:3000"
+8. open browser and go to "localhost:3000"